2 Samuel 15 – Absalom’s Rebellion

 2. (19-23) David’s faithful friends.

 Then the king said to Ittai the Gittite, “Why are you also going with us?
 Return and remain with the king.
 For you are a foreigner and also an exile from your own place.
 In fact, you came only yesterday.
 Should I make you wander up and down with us today, since I go I know not where?
 Return, and take your brethren back.
 Mercy and truth be with you.”
-And Ittai answered the king and said, “As the LORD lives, and as my lord the king lives, surely in whatever place my lord the king shall be, whether in death or life, even there also your servant will be.”
+But Ittai answered the king and said, “As the LORD lives, and as my lord the king lives, surely in whatever place my lord the king shall be, whether in death or life, even there also your servant will be.”
 So David said to Ittai, “Go, and cross over.”
 Then Ittai the Gittite and all his men and all the little ones who were with him crossed over.
 And all the country wept with a loud voice, and all the people crossed over.
 The king himself also crossed over the Brook Kidron, and all the people crossed over toward the way of the wilderness.

 a.
-Why are you also going with us: As David watched the procession of his faithful supporters, Ittai the Gittite caught his eye.
+Why are you also going with us?
+As David watched the procession of his faithful supporters, Ittai the Gittite caught his eye.
 David couldn’t understand why this newly arrived foreigner took the risk of such open loyalty to David.

 b.
 Return and remain with the king: In calling Absalom the king, David showed that he would not cling to the throne.
-At that moment it seemed that Absalom would succeed, so David called him the king and left it unto the LORD.
+At that moment it seemed that Absalom would succeed, so David called him the king and left it with the LORD.

 c.
 As my lord the king lives: Ittai meant David, not Absalom.
 David told Ittai, “Remain with the king.”
 Ittai answered back, “That’s exactly what I intend to do – and you are the king.”